gabriel1995castro/Autonomous_Navigation_and_Object_Identification_Using_ROS2/README.md

 ### LiDAR Data Acquisition and Processing

-LiDAR emits laser beams and returns the distance to objects around the robot. object_detector_node.py collects these measurements and converts the data to Cartesian coordinates relative to the robot's current position.
+LiDAR emits laser beams and returns the distance to objects around the robot and `object_detector_node.py` collects these measurements and converts the data to Cartesian coordinates relative to the robot's current position.

 ### Data Conversion